AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/faq.rst

 FAQ
 =====================

-The frequently asked questions (FAQ) section of the calculator is an opportunity for you to answer directly questions around the topic of your calculator.
+Adding frequently asked questions (FAQ) to a calculator is an opportunity for you to answer directly questions around the topic of your calculator.

 Questions and answers in this section are formatted in such a way as to make it easier for Google to extract and display them as **featured snippets** and **Google FAQs**.

+FAQs (frequently asked questions) are defined using two buttons to the right of the section title; **Schema** and **FAQ**.

+The **Schema** button adds the section to the FAQ schema, but does not include it in the separate FAQ section.
+This is good when a section heading is naturally a question and you would like to include it with in the main text.
+For example, answering a question that helps you introduce a topic.

 This section of the handbook will focus on how to technically use the FAQ section's buttons and options.
 To read about FAQs in general, checkout this section of the handbook: :ref:`FAQ Guide <faqGuide>`.